Theia 69

 â„šī¸

 Theia 69 is a poorly populated, very dense object of high C3 quality.
 Its parallax locates it at a very close distance, near the mid-plane, affected by low extinction.
-It is catalogued as a near-solar metallicity, young cluster (see Parameters).
-It was recently reported in the literature.
+It is catalogued as a low-mass, near-solar metallicity, young cluster (see Parameters).
+It is rarely studied in the literature.

 Cavallo et al. (2024)